-But while robotics has been making an impact for decades now, machine learning is just beginning to live up to its full potential.
-A 2017 survey by PWC found that only around half of all companies were already using it.
-Yet when implemented, machine learning can have a massive impact on companies’ bottom lines.
+While robotics has made significant impact for decades now, machine learning (ML) is just starting to realize its full potential.
+In fact, a 2017 survey by PWC found that only around half of all companies were already using it.
+Yet, when implemented, machine learning can have a massive impact on companies’ bottom lines.

 Ultimately, the biggest shift has been from a world where the business impact of machine learning has been largely theoretical to one where it is now quite real.
-The proven impact of machine learning models has pushed more investment toward their development.
-Still there are plenty more gains to be realized.
-To better understand the potential (and how you can harness it for your business), here are 6 ways machine learning is revolutionizing manufacturing.
+The proven impact of machine learning models has pushed more investment toward their development

 Even when advanced manufacturing techniques are implemented, using humans to spot defects and errors is inherently limiting.
 Our senses and attention span simply have natural limits far below what machine sensors can offer.
 What does that difference add up to?

 Forbes found that machine learning increased defect detection rates by up to 90%.